kodipe/pyhunt/README.md

 Some results on the dataset:

-- Indexing time: ~4.5s
+- Indexing time: \~4.5s
-- Index size: ~17.8MB
+- Index size:
+  - without file index: \~18.5MB
+  - with file index containing files id (\~100KB): \~4.6MB
-- Searching through index: ~0.5s
+- Searching word 'exotic' through already generated index:
+  - only general index: \~0.5s
+  - with separated files index: \~0.3s
+- grep on the same machine and the same word: \~0.25s

 ### Todos